RobinBrouwer/bootstrap_flash_messages/README.md

     redirect_to(@post, :flash => [:success, :info])

-You can still use a Hash to use the default `redirect_to` behaviour.
+You can still use a Hash to use the default `redirect_to` behavior.
 When you don't want to use the `redirect_to` method to set the flash messages, you can use the `flash!` method.

     flash!(:success, :info)
     redirect_to(@post)

-When you want to use `flash.now` you can use the new `flash_now!` method.
+When you need to use `flash.now` you can use the new `flash_now!` method.

     flash_now!(:error, :warning)